Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 For men, the collection rules are as follows:

-• endobrash is introduced into the urethra by 2-4 cm and rotated 2-3 times clockwise.
+• insert the endobrush into the urethra 2-4 cm and rotate 2-3 times clockwise.

-In those cases when urethritis proceeds with unexpressed symptoms, and in chronic forms, taking the discharge with the help of an endobrass is not always informative.
-Therefore, for such patients, doctors perform a careful scraping of the mucous membrane using a Volkmann spoon.
-This procedure is well tolerated; slight discomfort may be felt during it.
+In cases where urethritis occurs with unexpressed symptoms, and in chronic forms, taking the discharge using an endobrush is not always informative.
+Therefore, for such patients, doctors carefully scrape the mucous membrane using a Volkmann spoon.
+This procedure is well tolerated; minor discomfort may be felt during it.

-The resulting material is either subjected to microscopy (bacterioscopic method), or sown on media (bacteriological method).
-With the help of microscopic examination, it is possible to quickly and easily identify Trichomonas and gonococci (in relation to other pathogens, the method is less sensitive).
-But their absence in the smear does not mean that they are excluded as the cause of urethritis.
-In this case, in the presence of suspicious clinical symptoms, polymerase diagnostics are indicated.
+The resulting material is either subjected to microscopy (bacterioscopic method) or sown on media (bacteriological method).
+Using a microscopic examination, it is possible to quickly and easily identify Trichomonas and gonococci (the method is less sensitive for other pathogens).
+But their absence in a smear does not mean that they are excluded as a cause of urethritis.
+In this case, if there is a suspicious clinical symptoms shown polymerase diagnostics.
 The detection of more than 5 leukocytes in one field of view in a smear is a reliable sign of an inflammatory process in the urethral zone, which is called urethritis.

-• its cause (a specific pathogen, especially if it is a gonococcus or Trichomonas), which affects the further tactics of patient management.
+• its cause (a specific pathogen, especially if it is gonococcus or Trichomonas), which affects further tactics of patient management.

-The advantage of bacteriological diagnosis of urethritis is the ability to determine the sensitivity of causative microbes to antibiotics, so that the doctor can initially prescribe the one that will be most effective in a given patient.
+The advantage of bacteriological diagnosis of urethritis is the ability to determine the sensitivity of the causative microbes to antibiotics, so that the doctor can initially prescribe the one that will be most effective for a given patient.

 Urine tests

-Initially, if there are complaints of increased urination and soreness, the doctor suggests urethritis, and therefore prescribes a general urine test.
-If it (or in the analysis according to Nechiporenko) reveals a large number of leukocytes or bacteria, a three-glass test is recommended.
+Initially, if there are complaints of increased urination and pain, the doctor assumes urethritis, and therefore prescribes a general urine test.
+If it (or the Nechiporenko analysis) reveals large numbers of leukocytes or bacteria, a three-glass test is recommended.

-The 3-glass test helps to conduct a topical diagnosis of lesions of the urinary system, i.e. determine which organ is specifically inflamed.
+A 3-glass test helps to conduct a topical diagnosis of damage to the urinary system, i.e. determine which organ is specifically inflamed.

-• the number of pathogens in 1 ml of urine;
+• number of pathogens in 1 ml of urine;

 • their appearance;